commown/commown-odoo-addons/README.rst

   days to wait before attempting a new payment when an issue enters the stage_warn_partner_and_wait column

-- payment_slimpay_issue.invoice_fee_after_trial_number: the number of
+- payment_slimpay_issue.management_fees_after_retrial_number: the
-  payment issues without extra-fees invoiced to your customer
+  number of payment issues without extra management fees invoiced to your customer

 - payment_slimpay_issue.max_retrials: the number of payment retrials after which no more automatic mecanism handles the issue (e.g. you